isabella232/Deploy-Scripts/Labtech/advanced/ReadMe.md

 	</tbody>
 </table>

-At the computer level, for scenarios which require a single workstation, or a small group, to be excluded from having the Roaming Client installed, simply check the "OpenDNS\_No_URC" box shown below for the appropriate computers, and the Roaming Client Deployment script will exit without installing.
+At the computer level, for scenarios which require a single workstation, or a small group, to be excluded from having the roaming client installed, simply check the "OpenDNS\_No_URC" box shown below for the appropriate computers, and the roaming client deployment script will exit without installing.

 <table style="width:100%">
 	<tbody>